As an Amazon Associate we earn from qualifying purchases.

-For those of us who do not regularly eat seafood or live near the ocean, you may not be that familiar with swordfish in cuisine.
+For those who do not regularly eat seafood or live near the ocean, you may not be that familiar with swordfish in cuisine.
 It might sound like an exotic fish that is a bit intimidating to eat; however, it actually has a very mellow taste and is great for cooking.

 What is Swordfish?